Einiuss/Einiuss.github.io/_pages/projects.md

     - projects

 feature_row:
-  - image_path: /assets/images/Eagle.png
+  - image_path: /assets/images/Crab.PNG
-    alt: "Will of the Wool gameplay: Eagle"
+    alt: "Will of the Wool gameplay: Crab"
     title: "Will of the Wool"
   - image_path: /assets/images/Eagle.png
     alt: "Will of the Wool gameplay: Eagle"